Patriots place Hoyer on injured reserve with concussion - NewsBreak

 Panthers fire Matt Rhule after 1-4 start; Wilks takes over

-CHARLOTTE, N.C. — Carolina Panthers owner David Tepper said he ran out of patience with Matt Rhule’s inability to get the franchis
+CHARLOTTE, N.C.
+(AP) — Carolina Panthers owner David Tepper said he ran out of patience with Matt Rhule's inability to get the franchise “over the hump.”.
+Tepper fired his second coach in four years on Monday, dismissing Rhule five games into his third losing season.
+Rhule, the first...

 RELATED PEOPLE